Protective intelligence

 Protective Intelligence (PI), is a subsection of executive protection and a type of threat assessment.
 PI is a proactive method of identifying, assessing, and mitigating possible threats to the client.
 It is meant to reduce the ability of an individual from getting close enough to attack the client or even the likelihood of them deciding to attack.

 Methods

 A PI analyst collects information through investigative methods, open source research, specialized databases, and other records on those who have the means and the interest in harming their client.

 Red team analysis is often conducted by PI analysts to help identify security threats to the client by looking from the outside in.
 This can include physical security assessments, such as observing the client’s schedule or transportation route and determining the points of vulnerability.
 Red team analysis for PI also includes cyberstalking the client through open source research to determine how much sensitive information is available to potential attackers.
 Countersurveillance operations are used to make it more difficult for an attack to be planned as well.
-PI analysts help focus these operations and identify the areas mostly likely to be exploited, analyze the operations' findings, and investigate any individuals of interest who are detected.
+PI analysts help focus these operations and identify the areas most likely to be exploited, analyze the operations' findings, and investigate any individuals of interest who are detected.